Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Fringe-fitting should have fixed our delays and phases to the first order and often this is sufficient for phase referencing.
-However, as we had seen at the end of part 1, there are some baselines (mainly to SH/Shenshen) whose delay solutions are unstable.
-Normally, this indicates that the instrumental delay changes over the course of the observation which may be induced by receiver/correlator problems.
-If the phase calibrator is not that bright (as is often the case), then we cannot correct for this as we cannot obtain a delay solution for each spw separately.
-However, in this case, the phase calibrator is bright enough so we can do this.
+Fringe-fitting should have fixed our delays and phases to the first order, and often this is sufficient for phase referencing.
+However, as we saw at the end of part 1, there are some baselines (mainly to SH/Sheshan) whose delay solutions are unstable.
+Typically, this indicates that the instrumental delay changes over the course of the observation, which may be induced by receiver or correlator problems.
+If the phase calibrator is not particularly bright (as is often the case), we cannot correct for this since we cannot obtain a delay solution for each spw separately.
+However, in this instance, the phase calibrator is bright enough, allowing us to do this.

-Secondly, in VLBI observations, the phase calibrator is often not a point source, therefore we need to derive phase corrections that are only representative of the atmospheric phase shifts and not any source structure (which causes non zero phases).
-This means that the solutions transferred to the target are representative of just the atmosphere.
-We have seen that this is the case for our phase calibrator which is not quite a true point source, therefore we should derive corrections that take this into account.
-To do this, we need to use a model rather than our initial point source assumption that was used when fringe-fitting.
+Secondly, in VLBI observations, the phase calibrator is often not a point source; therefore, we need to derive phase corrections that represent only the atmospheric phase shifts and not any source structure (which causes non-zero phases).
+This means that the solutions transferred to the target reflect only the atmosphere.
+We have observed that this is the case for our phase calibrator, which is not a true point source; thus, we should derive corrections that take this into account.
+To do this, we need to use a model rather than our initial point source assumption used during fringe-fitting.

 4A.
 Generating the model visibilities